 Plot: As Ash, Misty and Brock travel to their next destination, they find what they believe is a wild Hitmonchan in the path.
 Ash decides that he wants to capture it, so he starts teaching Pikachu some boxing moves.

-Pikachu fails miserably but manages to get one punch in on Hitmonchan.
-Hitmonchan’s trainer, a man named Anthony, appears and chastises Hitmonchan for letting its guard down.
+Pikachu fails miserably, but manages to get one punch in on Hitmonchan.
+Hitmonchan’s Trainer, a man named Anthony, appears and chastises Hitmonchan for leaving its guard down.
 He tells him to return to the match, and Hitmonchan easily defeats Pikachu in a hail of punches.